 - 1. Perform noise calculations as indicated in Section 5.4.1.
-Coordinate with other disciplines as required. - Design appropriate acoustical treatment for areas subject to elevated noise levels. - Design all installations to meet the noise exposure limits as defined by the Manitoba Workplace Safety and Health Regulation (217/2006).
-An excerpt is included below for reference:
+Coordinate with other disciplines as required. - 2.
+Design appropriate acoustical treatment for areas subject to elevated noise levels. - 3.
+Design the following spaces with indicated maximum ambient noise levels: